guyathomas/the-last-resume/README.md

 ## TODO:
 * Change JSON structure to have named sections ( to allow for 'projects' )
+  * Array of 'sections', with a 'title', and 'content' keys.
+* Touch avatar to upload image
-* Script to backup hasura config
+* Tap URL to copy resume link
 * Implement view counter
 * Abstract the "Save" button into its own component
 * Make it easier to create more resumes
+* Script to backup hasura config